 MSN & MBA Track Option

 Through the MSN & MBA track option, you can earn both degrees faster and more cost-effectively.
-After completing the Chamberlain MSN Executive Specialty Track program, graduates have the option to apply to DeVry University's Keller Graduate School of Management (Keller) Master of Business Administration (MBA) program.
+After completing the Chamberlain MSN Executive Specialty Track, graduates have the option to apply to DeVry University's Keller Graduate School of Management (Keller) Master of Business Administration (MBA) program.
 Qualifying credits earned at Chamberlain will apply to the Keller program, so you can earn your MBA with only 10 additional courses instead of the 16 courses normally required.
-View a sample curriculum for the MSN & MBA track option.
+View a sample curriculum for the MSN & MBA Track Option.

 Keller MBA degree alone =